Old Fashioned Roses

 Honorine de Brabant Striped Rose...

 - One of my favorite striped roses is the old-fashioned shrub rose Honorine de Brabant.
 She started life unfairly squashed into a shady garden, rudely kept in place by a wooden cage.
-Now she enjoys sunnier times in the Dog-Path Garden over the water race.
+Then she enjoyed sunnier times in the Dog-Path Garden over the water race.

 -